aer0ss/aerofs/docs/how-to/get_started.md

 This replaces the VM's web folder with a symlink to the web folder in your repo.
 Now you can see e.g. CSS changes automatically appear, without having to restart anything.

+## Compile static files

+Compiled files are not included in source control, so to get all the styles and JS working on the local version of the website you'll need to compile them.
+For how to do so, please see "Compiling Less and JS" in src/web/web/README.txt.

+You'll need to install some dependencies, then run `make watch` and hopefully never need to pay attention to Less/JS compilation/minification again!

 ## Sign up accounts in local prod

 For easy signup you can use signup tool: